-I, WES MOORE, GOVERNOR OF THE STATE OF MARYLAND, BY VIRTUE OF THE AUTHORITY VESTED IN ME BY THE CONSTITUTION AND LAWS OF MARYLAND, HEREBY RESCIND EXECUTIVE ORDER 01.01.2013.05 AND PROCLAIM THE FOLLOWING EXECUTIVE ORDER, EFFECTIVE IMMEDIATELY:
+NOW, THEREFORE, I, WES MOORE, GOVERNOR OF THE STATE OF MARYLAND, BY VIRTUE OF THE AUTHORITY VESTED IN ME BY THE CONSTITUTION AND LAWS OF MARYLAND, HEREBY RESCIND EXECUTIVE ORDER 01.01.2013.05 AND PROCLAIM THE FOLLOWING EXECUTIVE ORDER, EFFECTIVE IMMEDIATELY:

-A. Scope.
-These guidelines apply to any State department, agency, authority, board, or instrumentality, within the executive branch of the Maryland State Government, that is under the control of the Governor.

-- B. Definitions.
-The following words have the meanings indicated: - I. "Community Benefit Agreement" means a contract signed by one or more recognized community association(s) and a labor organization that requires the labor organization to provide specific amenities, mitigations, economic impacts, local workforce training guarantees and/or other benefits in exchange for community support of a project. - 2.
-'Construction" means the (I) process of building, altering, improving, or demolishing an improvement to real property and (2) includes any major work necessary to repair, prevent damage to, or sustain existing components of an improvement to real property, as defined in Md.
-Code Ann., State Fin. & Proc. § 11-I0l(t)(1)-(2). - 3.
+- A. Scope.
+These guidelines apply to any State department, agency, authority, board, or instrumentality, within the executive branch of the Maryland State Government, that is under the control of the Governor. - B. Definitions.
+The following words have the meanings indicated: - 1.
+"Community Benefit Agreement" means a contract signed by one or more recognized community association(s) and a labor organization that requires the labor organization to provide specific amenities, mitigations, economic impacts, local workforce training guarantees and/or other benefits in exchange for community support of a project. - 2.
+"Construction" means the (1) process of building, altering, improving, or demolishing an improvement to real property and (2) includes any major work necessary to repair, prevent damage to, or sustain existing components of an improvement to real property, as defined in Md.
+Code Ann., State Fin. & Proc. § 11-101(f)(1)-(2). - 3.
 "Labor Organization" means a labor organization as defined in Md.
-Code Ann., State Gov't § 20-60l(i)(l)-(2) of which building and construction employees are members. - 4.
+Code Ann., State Gov't § 20-601(i)(1)-(2) of which building and construction employees are members. - 4.
 "Large-scale public work contract" means a contract for construction of a public work, as defined in Md.
-Code Ann., State Fin. & Proc. § I7-201(k), for which the total monies committed by the State, including direct funding, issuance of bonds, and tax increment financing is \$20 million or more. - 5.
+Code Ann., State Fin. & Proc. § 17-201(k), for which the total monies committed by the State, including direct funding, issuance of bonds, and tax increment financing is \$20 million or more.
+Receipt of federal funding or reimbursement may be included where in the best interests of the State. - 5.
 "Project Labor Agreement" is a pre-hire collective bargaining agreement between the successful bidder on a large-scale public work contract and one or more labor organizations that establishes terms and conditions of employment for all crafts performing work on a specific construction project. - 6.
 "Recognized Community Association" means a community group located in an area impacted by the large-scale public work contract that is organized collectively around particular interests for the purpose of addressing issues and interests common to that community. - 7.
-"Registered Apprenticeship Program" means a program that is registered with, and approved by, the U.S. Department of Labor or the Maryland Department of Labor, evidenced by a certificate of registration or other appropriate document as meeting the apprenticeship standards. - 8.
-"Socioeconomic Procurement Programs" refer collectively to the State's Minority Business Enterprise Program; Veteranowned Small Business Enterprise Program; and Small Business Reserve Program.
+"Registered Apprenticeship Program" means a program that is registered with, and approved by, the U.S. Department of Labor or the Maryland Department of Labor, evidenced by a certificate

-- 9. "Socioeconomic Procurement Program Goals" refer to the State's goals of directing 29% of all procurement expenditures towards certified Minority Business Enterprise finns and I% towards certified Veteran-Owned Small Business Enterprise firms. - 10.
+- of registration or other appropriate document as meeting the apprenticeship standards. - 8.
+"Socioeconomic Procurement Programs" refer collectively to the State's Minority Business Enterprise Program; Veteranowned Small Business Enterprise Program; and Small Business Reserve Program. - 9.
+"Socioeconomic Procurement Program Goals" refer to the State's goals of directing 29% of all procurement expenditures towards certified Minority Business Enterprise firms and 1% towards certified Veteran-Owned Small Business Enterprise firms. - 10.
 "Unit of State government" means an agency or unit of the Executive Branch of State government.